 Confusion Species: Y.malinellus & Y.rorrella

 ID pointers: Very similar to other Yponomeutidae.
 Cannot reliably be identified without DNA Analysis or rearing the larvae from the food plant.
 Some sources say the moth can be identified by the pure white cilia as opposed to grey, but this is very unreliable.
 If in doubt record as Yponomeutidae aggregate (agg).
+Cannot be identified by dissection.
+Only reliable method of ID is by larval webs on food plant and by breeding from larva off food plant.

 Distribution: Widespread in Derbyshire and reasonably common wherever the food-plant exists.
 Can be identified by the masses of larval webs.